liong-t/aiap12_group1_sharing/draft2.md

 ![ddpmcat](https://user-images.githubusercontent.com/107524206/228112520-37ba91e0-55d7-42ac-9ec7-ba455c621a58.png)

 ### d) Other pre-trained models
-There are many other pre-trained models available at https://huggingface.co/models?other=stable-diffusion A fun one is [Pokemon Stable Diffusion](https://huggingface.co/justinpinkney/pokemon-stable-diffusion)
+There are many other [pre-trained models available](https://huggingface.co/models?other=stable-diffusion).

+A fun one is [Pokemon Stable Diffusion](https://huggingface.co/justinpinkney/pokemon-stable-diffusion):

 ```
 pokemonpipe = StableDiffusionPipeline.from_pretrained("justinpinkney/pokemon-stable-diffusion")